Laboratory animals: authorisations and enforcement

 The “designer” of the project must be identified in the project authorisation request.
 The designer must hold a degree in a relevant academic subject and have received animal experimentation instruction appropriate to their role.
 If the instruction was given in Finland, there is no need to demonstrate competence separately.
 However, the designer must present proof of having completed the relevant animal experimentation courses upon request.

 If the designer received their instruction abroad, their appointment to the role must be approved by the competent Regional State Administrative Agency.
 Only individuals whose foreign instruction matches that given in Finland can be approved to act as designers in Finland.
-A special form has been prepared for seeking recognition of competence.
-You can ask for the form by emailing [email protected] Evidence of the instruction received must be appended to the form.
-A processing fee of EUR 215 applies.

 If an individual recruited to carry out procedures on animals received their instruction abroad, they must first be approved by the competent Regional State Administrative Agency.
 Only individuals whose foreign instruction matches that given in Finland can be approved to carry out procedures on animals in Finland.